jacksmith15/statham-schema/docs/source/advanced.rst

 Generating Other Types of Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It may be desirable to generate other types of models (e.g. Django models) from JSON Schema.
-Whilst ``statham`` doesn't specifically cater for this, it is easier write code which generates from DSL elements than raw JSON Schema.
+Whilst ``statham`` doesn't specifically cater for this, it is easier write code which generates from ``statham`` elements than raw JSON Schema.

-The ``orderer`` function iterates dependent :class:`~statham.dsl.elements.Object` sub-elements in a valid class declaration order:
+The ``orderer`` function iterates dependent :class:`~statham.schema.elements.Object` sub-elements in a valid class declaration order:

 >>> from statham.serializers.orderer import orderer
 >>> list(orderer(Poll))
 [Choice, Poll]

-The ``get_children`` function iterates all sub-elements of a DSL element:
+The ``get_children`` function iterates all sub-elements of a schema element:

 >>> from statham.serializers.orderer import get_children
 >>> list(get_children(Poll))